Angels in America: Part One: Millennium Approaches

 Set in New York City, the play takes place between October 1985 and February 1986.
 The play begins at a funeral, where an elderly rabbi eulogizes the deceased woman's entire generation of immigrants who risked their lives to build a community in the United States.
 Soon after, the deceased's grandson, Louis Ironson, learns that his lover Prior Walter, the last member of an old stock American family, has AIDS.
-As Prior's illness progresses, Louis becomes unable to cope, and he abandons Prior, who is given emotional support by their friend Belize, an ex-drag queen and hospital nurse.
-Belize separately also deals with Louis's self-castigating guilt and myriad excuses for leaving Prior.
+As Prior's illness progresses, Louis becomes unable to cope, and he abandons Prior during a health episode that lands him in the hospital.
+Prior is given emotional support by their friend Belize, a hospital nurse and ex-drag queen, who separately also deals with Louis's self-castigating guilt and myriad excuses for leaving Prior.

 Joe Pitt, a Mormon Republican clerk in the same judge's office where Louis holds a word-processing job, is offered a position in Washington, D.C. by his mentor, the McCarthyist lawyer and power broker Roy Cohn.
 Joe hesitates to accept due to his agoraphobic, Valium-addicted wife Harper, who refuses to relocate.
-Harper suspects that Joe does not love her in the same way she loves him, which is confirmed when Joe confesses his homosexuality.
-Harper retreats into drug-fueled escapist fantasies, including a dream where she crosses paths with Prior even though the two of them have never met in the real world.
-Torn by pressure from Roy and a burgeoning infatuation with Louis, Joe drunkenly comes out to his conservative mother Hannah, who reacts dismissively.
-Concerned for her son, she sells her house in Salt Lake City and travels to New York to help repair his marriage.
-Meanwhile, a drug-addled Harper has fled their apartment after a confrontation with Joe, wandering the streets of Brooklyn, believing she is in Antarctica, as Joe and Louis tentatively begin an affair.
+Feeling adrift and undesired by Joe, Harper retreats into drug-fueled escapist fantasies, including a dream where she crosses paths with Prior even though the two of them have never met in the real world.
+She confronts Joe about his deeply-closeted homosexuality, which he views as a sin.
+Torn by pressure from Roy and a burgeoning infatuation with Louis, Joe drunkenly comes out to his conservative mother Hannah, who reacts by changing the subject and hanging up the phone.
+Concerned for her son, she sells her house in Salt Lake City and travels to New York.
+After Joe confesses his homosexuality to a drug-addled Harper and leaves her, she flees their apartment and wanders the streets of Brooklyn, believing she is in Antarctica.
+Joe sets out to look for her, but follows Louis to Central Park, where they tentatively begin an affair.